dmbaker90/davidmbaker.dev/_authors/david.md

 name: David Baker
 position: Writer
 ---
-David has been eating fruit since he was baby.
+David has been writing code for 10 years.